vendia/blog/posts/2023-01-14-introducing-our-new-vp-of-revenue-josh-epstein.md

 It’s more about helping companies solve hard problems.

-Today, the world requires us to be more thoughtful about where and how we spend money — so these old-school complex, expensive relationships are not viable anymore.
+Today, the world requires us to be more thoughtful about where and how we spend money — so these old-school, complex, expensive relationships are not viable anymore.
 There is a huge opportunity to help companies figure out how to securely automate their external relationships.
 The problem is bigger than one company can solve, and so it will be important for us to find partners that want to work with us.
 I am convinced that Vendia will be an important part of this sea change.
 But the clouds, service providers, and others will play a critical role, so we need to build with the ecosystem in mind.

 ### What’s the best career advice you’ve ever received?